FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 This means that in the examples above, the `value` variable gets updated in the storage for the *proxy* contract.

 This means that if you were to read the `value` variable by directly calling the implementation contract, you would get a different result than if you read it through the proxy contract.
-The proxy contract essentially adopts the code in the implementation as its own.
+The proxy contract loads the code and executes it in its own context.

 ## Fallback functions